Speednet: Jeffrey Prosser and Intelco

-As if the mess was not soggy enough, in 2004 it was proven that Godfrey, a known PUP ally and former representative of the party, had received favorable loans from Belize's Social Security Board and Development Finance Corporation, of which he was chairman.
-At the same time, Intelco never got off the ground (some say it was never meant to) and the Government's relationship with the defaulting Prosser had soured.
+In 2004 it was proven that Godfrey, a known PUP ally and former representative of the party, had received favorable loans from Belize's Social Security Board and Development Finance Corporation, of which he was chairman.
+At the same time, Intelco never took off, and the Government's relationship with the defaulting Prosser had soured.
 It was in this state of affairs that Speednet entered the picture.

-Speednet steps in
+Speednet's beginnings

 A relieved populace watched as the company gained its licenses, signed an interconnection agreement with BTL, and finally signed on with cellular service SMART in March 2005.
 Within months Belizeans in all six districts had signed on to SMART (officially advertised as a "Speednet product"), which offered cellular services at slightly lower rates than BTL.
 Under political party the peoples united party it was well known to the nations ear that the Briceños brother who then had power were stake holders of the company smart.
 Later to avert attention and ego centrism of the countries financial economy Ashcroft was the one to carry the cross.
 SMART soon became the choice of younger Belizean professionals who felt uncomfortable dealing with the crusty, aristocratic BTL and wanted personable, attractive and efficient service with no headaches.

 Today, the company operates from downtown Belize City, and has its customer service showroom on the Northern Highway.
 In addition to cellular services, Speednet offers SMS text messaging services, an international cellular calling plan, a wide variety of cellular accessories, and adequate customer service.